Ignia/Style-Guide/SQL-Based Languages/README.md

 - Prefer highly normalized data structures; only denormalize data as required by optimization
   - To denormalize commonly requested sets, rely on views; these do not provide execution optimization, but do simplify otherwise complex queries by centralizing joins
 - If there is a need for more than one item (e.g., `primary_Street1`, `secondary_Street1`) consider establishing a secondary table for a 1:n relationship (even if the number of relations is expected to be constrained to a fixed number)
-- For non-lookup tables, consider adding a `DateAdded` and `DateUpdated` column for basic auditing purposes
+- For non-lookup tables, consider adding `DateAdded` and `DateUpdated` columns for basic auditing purposes
   - For advanced auditing (e.g., with `Source`, `Type`, `Explanation`), prefer a centralized auditing table (e.g., `audit_History`)
 - Consider assigning a logical maximum limit to queries to prevent returning more data than the application is expected to use (e.g., `top 500`)
-- Consider creating lookup tables (with foreign key constraints) to map to enumerators to enforce data integrity and optionally provide friendly lookups (via joins)
+- Consider creating lookup tables (with foreign key constraints) to map to enumerators in order to enforce data integrity and optionally provide friendly lookups (via joins)

 ## Language Features
 - Data access should be restricted to stored procedures *unless* using an O/RM (e.g., `Entity Framework`, `NHibernate`)
 - For data persistence, prefer Code First approaches to Database First, but be aware of the schema it generates and aim to maintain consistency with Ignia's standards
 - Avoid use of dynamic SQL, either via `exec`, or by string concatenation in client code; this does not yield efficient execution plans and can expose vulnerability to SQL injection attacks
-- Avoid cursors and nested queries wherever possible; these are not a performant way for querying set-based data; prefer joins
+- Avoid cursors and nested queries wherever possible, as these are not a performant way for querying set-based data; prefer joins
 - For optional clauses, use the `where (@column is null or column = @column)` pattern
 - Consider setting seeds based on the expected number of values to ensure consistent digits (e.g., for states, set seed to 10; for countries, 100; for users, 1,000,000); this can make the data easier to "eyeball"